SHARE YOUR BOGONG MOTH OBSERVATIONS!

 Bogong Moth Identification Guide

-This guide for identifying Bogong moths is from Zoos Victoria’s MothTracker website: https://mothtracker.swifft.net.au/
+Try this guide for identifying Bogong moths from Zoos Victoria’s MothTracker website: https://mothtracker.swifft.net.au/

 One key different between Bogong Moths (Agrotis infusa) and many other moths is a distinctive dark stripe that runs down each wing.
 You will see a spot at the top of the stripe that is shaped like a circle.
 The spot at the bottom of the stripe is shaped like a kidney.
 Both dots are the same colour.